 It started, as bonkers things often do, at a party in college.

-The theme was dead celebs and historic figures.
+The theme was dead stars.
 People dressed like Adam and Eve, Sid and Nancy.
-Then-student Frank DeCaro went as Euell Gibbons, the Grape-Nuts cereal spokesman who famously claimed pine trees were edible.
+Frank DeCaro dressed as Euell Gibbons, the spokesman for Grape Nuts cereal who famously claimed pine trees were edible.

 "He was a naturalist," said DeCaro, who carried a pine tree through the party.
 "He ate all this healthy food and then he dropped dead."

-He revered pop culture, and found it distressing that young people lacked knowledge of old Hollywood.
+He revered pop culture, but found young people lacked knowledge of old Hollywood.